Silvercorp Metals (SVM) Scheduled to Post Earnings on Thursday

-Silvercorp Metals (TSE:SVM) is scheduled to release its earnings data after the market closes on Thursday, August 5th.
-Analysts expect Silvercorp Metals to post earnings of C$0.10 per share for the quarter.
+Silvercorp Metals (NYSEAMERICAN:SVM) is scheduled to be releasing its earnings data after the market closes on Thursday, August 5th.
+Analysts expect Silvercorp Metals to post earnings of $0.08 per share for the quarter.

-Silvercorp Metals (TSE:SVM) last posted its quarterly earnings data on Thursday, May 20th.
-The company reported C$0.05 EPS for the quarter, hitting the consensus estimate of C$0.05.
-The business had revenue of C$45.25 million for the quarter, compared to the consensus estimate of C$45.26 million.
+Silvercorp Metals (NYSEAMERICAN:SVM) last released its earnings results on Wednesday, May 19th.
+The company reported $0.05 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.04 by $0.01.
+The business had revenue of $35.73 million for the quarter, compared to the consensus estimate of $36.20 million.
+Silvercorp Metals had a return on equity of 7.45% and a net margin of 24.14%.
+On average, analysts expect Silvercorp Metals to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

-Several research analysts have recently weighed in on the stock.
-Raymond James reissued a “market perform” rating and set a C$8.75 price objective on shares of Silvercorp Metals in a report on Thursday, July 15th.
-BMO Capital Markets increased their price objective on shares of Silvercorp Metals from C$7.50 to C$7.75 and gave the stock a “na” rating in a research note on Friday, May 21st.
-Finally, Eight Capital dropped their target price on shares of Silvercorp Metals from C$11.25 to C$11.00 and set a “na” rating for the company in a research report on Tuesday, April 20th.
-Three research analysts have rated the stock with a hold rating, The stock presently has a consensus rating of “Hold” and an average price target of C$9.60.
+A number of analysts have recently issued reports on SVM shares.
+Canaccord Genuity reaffirmed a “buy” rating and issued a C$9.50 price objective on shares of Silvercorp Metals in a research report on Wednesday, June 16th.
+BMO Capital Markets lifted their target price on shares of Silvercorp Metals from C$7.50 to C$7.75 and gave the stock a “market perform” rating in a report on Friday, May 21st.
+Roth Capital lifted their target price on shares of Silvercorp Metals from $8.75 to $9.00 and gave the stock a “buy” rating in a report on Monday, May 24th.
+Raymond James began coverage on shares of Silvercorp Metals in a report on Tuesday, June 22nd.
+They set a “market perform” rating for the company.
+Finally, Zacks Investment Research lowered Silvercorp Metals from a “hold” rating to a “sell” rating in a report on Wednesday, July 28th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and two have assigned a buy rating to the company.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $8.95.

-In other news, Director David Tokpay Kong sold 10,000 shares of the firm’s stock in a transaction dated Monday, July 19th.
-The shares were sold at an average price of C$5.99, for a total value of C$59,900.00.
-Following the completion of the sale, the director now owns 169,167 shares in the company, valued at approximately C$1,013,310.33.
-Also, Senior Officer Derek Zhihua Liu sold 17,167 shares of the firm’s stock in a transaction dated Wednesday, May 26th.
-The stock was sold at an average price of C$7.87, for a total transaction of C$135,018.46.
-Following the completion of the transaction, the insider now directly owns 35,000 shares in the company, valued at approximately C$275,275.
-Insiders have sold 52,501 shares of company stock valued at $382,417 in the last quarter.

 Silvercorp Metals Company Profile

-Silvercorp Metals Inc, together with its subsidiaries, engages in the acquisition, exploration, development, and mining of mineral properties in China.
+Silvercorp Metals Inc, together with its subsidiaries, engages in the acquisition, exploration, development, and mining of mineral properties in China and Mexico.
 The company primarily explores for silver, gold, lead, and zinc metals.
-It holds interest in Ying silver-lead- zinc project located in the Ying Mining District in Henan Province, China; and GC silver-lead-zinc mine in Guangdong Province, China.
+Its flagship property is the Ying silver-lead- zinc project located in the Ying Mining District in Henan Province, China.

 Receive News & Ratings for Silvercorp Metals Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Silvercorp Metals and related companies with MarketBeat.com's FREE daily email newsletter.